 2 — A solid AP brush — not a toothbrush.

 3 — Tons of Napkins, or one good rag.

 4 — Steel Wool.

 Getting to Work

-Apply more cleaning oil and get a glass of tea.
+Apply more cleaning oil and grab yourself a glass of tea.
 Let the oil sit and soak in a bit.
 Now you are going after that deep and heavy rust.
-Before you start run your fingers over the rusty area.
-You feel how the texture is different?
+Before you start run your fingers over the rusty areas.
+Do you feel how the texture is different?
 How it is raised from the rest of the finish?
 Note this, it will become more important later.

 Do not use a steel brush!
-It’s tempting, i know.
-It is extremely tempting because these steel brushes can really rip rust off a gun.
-Unfortunately it will likely take your finish with it.
-Avoid it, and instead use the softer steel wool.
+It’s tempting, I know because these steel brushes can really rip rust off a gun — unfortunately, though, they will likely remove the finish along with it.
+Avoid them and use steel wool instead.

 Steel Wool to the rescue

-Using your index finger to steer the steel wool over the rust spots.
-Manipulate your finger around in a small circle.
-Your goal here is to level that rust area out with the rest of the finish.
-Continue to wipe off the rust you drag to the forefront.
-Once the rust is smoothed over and flush with the finish you are removed the majority of the rust.
-Inspect under a nice bright light to ensure it is gone.
-If not continue to make your small circle until the rust is gone.
+Using your index finger to steer the steel wool over the rust spots manipulate your finger around in a small circle.
+Your goal here is to level that rust area down and make it uniform with the rest of the finish.
+Continue to wipe off the rust as you go along.

-I repeated this process when removing rust from the Model 10, and it took me about 5 hours total to finish this project.
+I repeated this process when removing rust from the Model 10.
+In total, it took me about five hours to finish this project.
 Once I was finished I wiped the gun down extensively.
 You have to make sure you remove the small hairs that steel wools can leave behind.
-Once that is finished, apply more oil and you are done.
+Then, just apply more oil and you are done.